gitcommitshow/resilient-llm/README.md

 This library solves my challenges in building production-ready AI Agents such as:
 - unstable network conditions
 - inconsistent error handling
-- unpredictable LLM API rate limit errrors
+- unpredictable LLM API rate limit errors

 This library aims to solve the same challenges for you by providing a resilient layer that intelligently manages failures and rate limits, enabling you (developers) to integrate LLMs confidently and effortlessly at scale.